Geoff Hill Fund – Activities

 - The purpose of the Geoff Hill Fund is to promote, encourage and support adventurous activities for young people in Maidenhead Scout District by supporting any adult involved with Scouting seeking to obtain qualifications in adventurous activities which when used will enable young people to carry out these activities.

 - Any adult involved within Maidenhead District Scouting may apply for funding through the Geoff Hill Fund.
-This could include Leaders, Commissioners, Section Assistants, parents etc.
+This could include Leaders, Lead Volunteers, Section Assistants, parents etc.

 - It is a condition of the funding that the individual will be prepared to use their activity qualification, if requested and required, outside of their own Group, but within the District, on approx 2-3 occasions in a year for two years following their qualification, assuming they of course still then live within the Maidenhead area and are involved with Scouting in any way.